alangibson27/plus-f/site/content/blog/optimisation.md

 which would run the emulation as fast as possible, designed to remove the boredom of waiting for tapes to load (although this does give a somewhat less authentic experience and you should hang your head in shame if you do use it).
-The problem was that when I had Plus-F running for more than a couple of minutes, the fan on my laptop would whoosh up to full speed, and stay there more or less until Plus-F stopped.
-A quick check with `top` confirmed that Plus-F was using a whole core of the laptop's dual-core processor.
+The problem was that when I had +F running for more than a couple of minutes, the fan on my laptop would whoosh up to full speed, and stay there more or less until +F stopped.
+A quick check with `top` confirmed that +F was using a whole core of the laptop's dual-core processor.

 By any measure, that's too much for a Spectrum emulator running on modern hardware.